sefinek24/Malicious-IP-Addresses/README.md

 This repository contains a list of IP addresses associated with various malicious activities on the internet.
 Many of these addresses are part of botnets, VPN/Proxy networks used to carry out cyberattacks, such as DDoS attacks, and more.

+⭐ If you find this repository helpful, please consider giving it a star.
+Thank you!

 ## What Can This List Block?
 1. ✅ DDoS attacks
 2. ✅ Malicious bots or crawlers